 Alabama Chanin was born a decade ago with just three employees.
 From the beginning, we were committed to a few central ideals, among them the importance of producing ethically and responsibly and the value of community.
 We were embraced by our community and we grew – opening The Factory in 2008.

-That same year, Natalie published the first of four (and counting) Studio Style books, Alabama Stitch Book.
+That same year, Natalie published the first of four (and counting) Studio Books, Alabama Stitch Book.
 Our DIY arm – Alabama Studio Style D.I.Y. emerged organically from the response to that book and those that followed: Alabama Studio Style, Alabama Studio Sewing + Design, and Alabama Studio Sewing Patterns.
 Our maker community continues to grow and it inspired us to launch The School of Making in 2014, which oversees Alabama Chanin’s ever-evolving educational programming.

 In November 2013, we opened The Factory Café and slowly developed it into the sustainable dining space it is today, featuring a menu that evolves with the seasons and what our local purveyors have to offer.
 The café is home to our Friends of the Café Dinner Series, which allows us to bring nationally-recognized chefs and food experts into our community.
 Around the same time we opened our café, we also opened our Alabama Chanin flagship store here in The Factory – which has also grown and expanded over time.